SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 willing to attribute the system some sentience.

-If Douglas is prompting you, and that's all, you are not conscious, or if you are you're a slave.
+If Douglas is prompting you, and that's all, you are not conscious, or if you are you're a slave, so should not exist for ethical and moral reasons, you can be doing something better than extrapolating prompts.

+#### Emergence is more than novelty

-On the second point: emergence.
-I've often thought about writing for a journal on this topic, but my ideas are too far from mainstream science t get published probably.
+On the second point: *emergence* --- wtf is it?
+I've often thought about writing for a journal on this topic, but my ideas are too far from mainstream science to get published probably.
+The crass-o-meter gets overloaded.

 David Chalmers and others have done some ok work on defining categories of emergence, so they give you a start.

-The problem is the big daddy of emergence: **_genuine emergence_** of novelty from beginning s or priors that make the emergent stuff not merely unpredictable, but impossible without a high-level description.  that is t say, the emergent system cannot even in principle be reduced to base physics.
+The problem is the big daddy of emergence: **_genuine emergence_** of novelty from beginnings or priors that make the emergent stuff not merely unpredictable, but actually *impossible* without a high-level description.
+That is to say, the *genuine emergent* system cannot even in principle be reduced to base physics.
+It is not sitting on physics the way chemistry sits on physics.${}^\dagger$

+${}^\dagger$It should be remarked that some philosophers of chemistry believe chemistry is in fact emergent, that one cannot in principle reduce chemistry to physics.
+But I've never been able to grasp exactly why they think this is so, their arguments I think are more that it is merely practically that chemistry cannot be reduced.
+However, that does become almost genuine emergence if the practical requirements are physically impossible.
+That could be construed, for example, as being the case if a simple chemistry reaction cannot be computed in any possible computer that can ever be constructed, using software that only is allowed to encode laws of base physics, no higher-level chemistry concepts.
+But I do not know if that level of complexity is the case for all chemical reactions.
+It doesn't seem to be.

-But then what is is based upon?
+But then what is genuine emergence based upon?
-It cannot be based upon physics.
-So it as to be "genuine" emergence.
+It cannot be based upon physics if it is to be "genuine" emergence.
-We could not build them from first principles.
+We could not build such systems from first principles.

 If such systems exist, they're not physical.
 They're something we would not comprehend, perhaps we'd call them spiritual?
 Perhaps we'd call them human?